SmartlyDressedGames/Unturned-Docs/mapping/level-config.rst

 **Allow_Underwater_Features** *bool*: Should legacy details and navigation bounds be restricted underwater?

+**Enable_Static_Volumes** *bool*: Enables performance optimizations of volume overlap checks.
+This setting is intended for levels with high numbers of volumes *not* added through Unity prefabs.
+It should not be enabled if volumes move, resize, or otherwise change at runtime.
+Defaults to false.

 **Terrain_Snow_Sparkle** *bool*: Should IS_SNOWING shader keyword be enabled?

 **Use_Legacy_Clip_Borders** *bool*: Should invisible walls matching map size be created?
 Defaults to true.